siriphobmean/siriphobmean/README.md

 ## 🧠 About Me

 - 🎓 I'm about to graduate with a Bachelor of Engineering (B.Eng.) in ***Computer Engineering***.
-- 💼 I'm currently working as a ***Full Stack Developer*** at the Institute of Engineering, Suranaree University of Technology.
+- 💼 I'm currently working as a ***General Administration Officer / Full Stack Developer*** at the Institute of Engineering, Suranaree University of Technology.
 - 🎯 I'm planning to continue my studies with a Master of Engineering (M.Eng.) in ***Telecommunication and Computer Engineering***.
 - 🚀 I'm passionate about:
   - System Analysis and Design